The Assumption of Mary

 There are different views to the assumption.
 Certain Roman Catholics teach that Mary died and was then assumed bodily into heaven.
 Others advocate that she did not die.
 However, it is agreed that she was assumed into heaven.
 The Catholic Church admits that they don’t know the manner of her death.
 “Regarding the day, year, and manner of Our Lady’s death, nothing certain is known.”
 Catholic Encyclopedia, “Feast of the Assumption”

 While the scriptures teach that God “assumed” Enoch and Elijah into heaven (Genesis 5:24; 2 Kings 2:11), there is no biblical support for the Assumption of Mary.
 There is no mention whatsoever of Mary or her death after Acts chapter 1.
-In addition, we know that Jesus asked John to take care of Mary His mother when He was at the cross (John 19:26).
+In addition, the Bible tells us that Jesus asked John to take care of Mary His mother when He was at the cross (John 19:26).
 And we also know that John was the last disciple to die and that he wrote 4 books in the Bible.
-But he didn’t mention any thing about Mary nor her death in his writings.
+But this apostle didn’t mention any thing about Mary nor her death in his writings.
 If Mary was assumed to heaven, John would have without a doubt mentioned this miraculous fact.

 The doctrine of the assumption is not supported by the Bible and the Catholic Church admits that: “the New Testament does not explicitly affirm Mary’s Assumption,” (General Audience, # 3, Pope John Paul II)